Small-billed tinamou: Taxonomy

 The small-billed tinamou was formally described in 1827 by the German naturalist Johann Georg Wagler based on a specimen collected in Brazil.
 Wagler coined the binomial name Crypturus parvirostris.
 The specific epithet combines the Latin parvus meaning "small" with -rostris meaning "-billed".
 The small-billed tinamou is now one of 21 species placed in the genus Crypturellus that was introduced in 1914 by the British ornithologists Baron Brabourne and Charles Chubb.
 The species is monotypic: no subspecies are recognised.

 All tinamou are from the family Tinamidae, and in the larger scheme are also ratites.
 Unlike other ratites, tinamous can fly, although in general, they are not strong fliers.
 All ratites evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.

 Description

 The small-billed tinamou is approximately 22 cm in length.
-Its upperparts are dark brown, with grey to brownish under parts and head.
+Its upperparts are dark brown, with grey to brownish underparts and head.
 Its bill and legs are red.